 If it is not possible to get pregnant by conventional means, a doctor can perform a semen transfer (insemination).
 This involves a simple medical procedure to insert the man’s sperm into the woman’s uterus.
 This facilitates or eliminates the travel of the sperm from the vagina up through the cervix.

 There are two different types of artificial insemination: homologous and heterologous.
 In homologous insemination, the sperm come from the woman’s partner.
-In heterologous insemination, donor sperm from an anonymous sperm bank are used.
+In heterologous insemination, donor sperm from a sperm bank are used.

 Homologous insemination can be used if: